sagaofpls/sagaofpls.github.io/chapters/chapter-10-assessment.md

 ## Herman Wold's Personality

-Among the personal characteristics of Herman Wold, there are three traits without which it is not possible to understand his PLS developments:
+Among the personal characteristics of Herman Wold, there are three traits without which it is impossible to fully understand his PLS developments:

 - His relentless obsession with the principle of Least Squares.
 - His wide interdisciplinary interests.